Siddhant-Shekhar-Barua/European_Bank_Churn_Prediction/README.md

-# Bank Customer Retention: End-to-End Predictive ML & BI Solution
+# Bank Customer Retention: End-to-End Predictive ML Solution

 ## 📌 Project Overview
 This repository contains a full-stack data professional asset designed to stop capital flight in a commercial bank's portfolio.
 Instead of relying on lagging historical indicators, this project bridges the gap between **Machine Learning Engineering** and **Strategic Business Intelligence** to provide front-line managers with an interactive, proactive retention ecosystem.